0x1a8510f2/E/README.md

     </td>
     <td valign="top">
       <p>
         E is a multi-purpose and multi-protocol command & control server designed to receive commands through the <a href="https://matrix.org">Matrix</a> chat protocol and forward them to clients.
-It is also specifically designed to be versatile in that it can be used to bridge any data between Matrix and other protocols as long as valid <code>esockets</code> are implemented for that protocol.
+It is also specifically designed to be versatile in that it can be used to bridge any data between Matrix and other protocols as long as valid <code>esockets</code> are implemented for those protocols.
     </td>
   </tr>
 </table>